Fluctuations in Single-Shot $\epsilon$-Deterministic Work Extraction: Discussion

 {\bf Note added:} Similar results were obtained independently by Dahlsten et al, using a different set-up and different starting assumptions, in {\em Equality for worst-case work at any protocol speed}.

 {\bf Acknowledgements} We would like to thank Johan \AA berg, Jens Eisert, Oscar Dahlsten, Rodrigo Gallego, Henrik Wilming and Albert Werner for their comments and discussions.
-Sina Salek would also like to thank Imogen Noad for an inspiring conversation.
-Part of this work was supported by the COST Action MP1209 "Thermodynamics in the quantum regime".
+Part of this work was supported by the COST Action MP1209 "Thermodynamics in the quantum regime", Hong Kong Research Grant Council through Grant No. 17326616, National Science Foundation of China through Grant No. 11675136, HKU Postdoctoral Fellowship.
+K.W. acknowledges funding through EPSRC (EP/E501214/1).

 {

 }